“Talent is equally distributed across all sociocultural groups, but access and opportunity are not.”

 Purpose of Faculty Advancing Inclusive Mentoring (FAIM)

-The FAIM Resource Center provides a framework to support faculty in their development and advancement of mentee-centered and equity-minded mentoring practices within graduate education and the professoriate.
-The FAIM framework is comprised of an inclusive mentoring philosophy, key principles, and practical tools and resources.
+The FAIM Resource Center supports faculty and their mentees in their development and advancement of mentee-centered and strengths-based mentoring practices within graduate education and the professoriate.
+The FAIM framework is comprised of an inclusive mentoring philosophy, key principles, and practical tools and resources beneficial to both mentors and mentees.

 FAIM Definition of Inclusive Mentorship